-An open-access, cross-university curriculum for graduate-level students interested in education policy, planning, and reform to deliver learning for all.
+An open-access, cross-university curriculum for graduate-level students and education professionals interested in education policy, planning, and reform to deliver learning for all.

 This course explores how education systems in low- and middle-income countries can better deliver learning for all.
 It responds to the increasing interest in the study of education systems as an emerging sub-discipline within international development.
 The course has been developed by faculty at four partner universities on four continents, and features pre-recorded lectures from leading academics and practitioners from around the world.
 The syllabus and lectures are open-access, and are available to incorporate, in whole or in part, into graduate-level academic and policy-oriented training programs in international development and education.

-The course is comprised of nine units that (i) explore how to conceptualise education systems and the tools available to analyse them, and (ii) focus on key parts of the system, the coherence of each part with the wider system, and the challenges and opportunities for aligning each part toward the goal of student learning.
-These nine units are:
+The course is comprised of ten units that (i) explore how to conceptualise education systems and the tools available to analyse them, and (ii) focus on key parts of the system, the coherence of each part with the wider system, and the challenges and opportunities for aligning each part toward the goal of student learning.
+These ten units are:

 - Conceptualising education systems